top of page

 • Is there a meal included?

 Meals are not included in your greens fee.
 With a shotgun start event, participants typically gather after the round at the clubhouse or on a patio/deck for a bite to eat—a great opportunity to socialize and exchange contact information.
-For example, at Katchiwano Golf Club, a reservation is made after the round at Cheeky Duck Vineyard (located 160 metres north of the club).

 • What about snacks/meals?